 What Spirit Animal is a Libra?
 [Zodiac Spirit Animals Series]

 The symbolism of this spirit animal explained

 The Ancient Egyptians, Greeks, Romans, and Celts considered the dog a guardian of the earthly world and of the afterlife, a spiritual guide in charge of guiding journeys to the other (spiritual) dimension.

-If we consider Anubis, the Egyptian god in charge of accompanying and ensuring the passage of the soul from reality (the physical world) to the spiritual world, we can see that he was depicted with the head of a dog, which is why he was attributed with the great sensory power and perception of dogs.
+Let’s consider Anubis, the Egyptian god in charge of accompanying and ensuring the passage of the soul from reality (the physical world) to the spiritual world.
+We can see that he was depicted with the head of a dog, which is why he was attributed with the great sensory power and perception of dogs.

 Furthermore, dogs represent protection, guidance, loyalty, and adherence to spiritual energies that we are unable to perceive.
 With everything we have said so far, we can clearly see that the dog relates to safety and security and is considered a guardian.

 These animals were also related to the symbolism of the guide and associated with the Celtic god Nodens, the god of water, hunting, and driving.
 Sometimes it was also related to another Celtic god, Sucellus, who was the god of protection and prosperity (from an agriculture-related perspective).

 Native American tribes depended heavily on this species as they considered it a guide and support in their everyday choices.
 Before horses, it was dogs that were trained for hunting activities.
 In fact, when horses began to be used, introduced to the North Americans thanks to the Spaniards, they were called “dogs of the sky”, precisely because they were as useful as their canine allies.
 Some of the values that were associated with the dog at the time included: support, loyalty, community, protection, friendship, and communication.